-- Ambulatory disabilities this includes students who use a wheelchair ormobility aid - Dexterity disabilities this includes those whose everyday manual handling of objects and fixtures may be impaired - Visual disabilities this includes those with visual impairments andsensitivities - Auditory disabilities this includes those with hearing impairments and sensitivities - Comprehension this includes hidden disabilities, such as autism and dyslexia
+- Ambulatory disabilities this includes students who use a wheelchair ormobility aid - Dexterity disabilities this includes those whose everyday manual handling of objects and fixtures may be impaired - Visual disabilities this includes those with visual impairments and sensitivities - Auditory disabilities this includes those with hearing impairments and sensitivities - Comprehension this includes hidden disabilities, such as autism and dyslexia

-The findings from the audit will be used to identify short, medium and long-term actions to address specific gaps and improve access.
-All actions will be carried out in a reasonable timeframe, and after taking into accountstudents' disabilities and the preferences of their parents.
+The findings from the audits will be used to identify short, medium and long-term actions to address specific gaps and improve access.
+All actions will be carried out in a reasonable timeframe, and after taking into account students' disabilities and the preferences of their parents/carers, but may also be dependent on the school being supported by external organisations such as Derbyshire County Council.